kylinblue/su24-jpa-taskmanager/README.md

           }
          }
         ```
   - You can also create subfolders in the templates forlder.
 For example if you wanted views for the student to be in one folder you can create a students subfolder and put all the student views in there.
-Then your Controller would have to `return "students/students-list";`
+Then your Controller would have to `return "students/students-list";
+- Run the app in IntelliJ, then on the browser go to: http://localhost:8080/students/all